narugo/steamweb-php-sdk/README.md

-steamweb-php-sdk
+Steam Web PHP SDK
 ================

-An SDK for interfacing with Steam's Web API using Lua
+An SDK for interfacing with Steam's Web API using PHP